chinarjoshi/chinarjoshi.github.io/_posts/desktop/2023-01-02-attention.md

 ---
 layout: post
-title: Extend your laptop battery by 1hr by dimming the screen when you look away
+title: Extend your laptop battery up to 1hr by dimming the screen when you look away
 permalink: /attention/
 category: desktop
 type: solution
 ---

+How often do you look at your phone or talk to your friend while your laptop is open?
+That's battery down the drain, meaning you'll have to charge it more often.
+However, putting it to sleep often is a big inconvenience because it takes time to turn on and to reconnect to WiFi.
+The solution is simpler: dim the screen when you're not using it.

+The biggest culprit of battery consumption is by far your screen at a whopping 30-40%

 Did you know that 30-40% of your laptop battery goes to powering your screen?!
 If we get even a 20% decrease of the power requirement of the screen, for a standard 10-hour battery charge, you can expect to gain about *40 minutes* of battery life.
 Since we usually don't look at our screen even 80% of the time, this is a very feasible optimization to achieve.
 Thus, I attempt to solve this problem by greedily dimming the screen when it's not being utilized, which means no-one is looking at it.